cleesmith/picamera_motion_socket_flask/README.markdown

 * use SCP batch to send images
 * allow deletion of images via web app UI
 * allow different sort order of images via web app UI
-* at night have server.py play a sound when a new image arrives, which could wake you up so you can then scream "Annie get your gun!" ... of course, the name of your heavily armed partner may vary ... in case you're without a partner, maybe, create a RPi robot with an attached pistol using the fictitious Pigun module (be sure to set trigger=hair), name it Annie or Wyatt ... imagine the fun as you try to bring the groceries inside with that on the prowl
+* at night you may want to have server.py play a sound when a new image arrives, which could wake you up screaming "Annie get your gun!" ... of course, the name of your heavily armed partner may vary ... in case you're without a partner, maybe, create a RPi robot with an attached pistol using the soon-to-be-developed Pigun module (don't forget to set trigger=hair), name it Annie or Wyatt ... imagine the fun as you try to bring the groceries in from your car with that robot on the prowl

 ***